Rhona Cameron: Writing

 She is the author of Nineteen Seventy-Nine: A Big Year in a Small Town, a book about growing up as a lesbian in the small fishing town of Musselburgh, East Lothian, Scotland, detailing about her teenage years and father's illness.

 Her debut novel The Naked Drinking Club was published by Ebury Press in 2007.

 Other performances

-Rhona appeared as the first female Narrator in some performances of The Rocky Horror Show UK tour 2003.
+Cameron appeared as the first female Narrator in some performances of The Rocky Horror Show UK tour 2003.
 She has also appeared on Lily Savage's Blankety Blank.
 Since 2015, she has provided the voice of Bonnie in the video game Payday 2.

 Personal life

 Cameron was born in Dundee and is adopted; her birth mother (whose name Cameron keeps secret) was from North Shields and her biological father is shown as "unknown" on the adoption records.
 She attended Musselburgh Grammar School.

 Cameron previously had relationships with comedian Sue Perkins and with writer Linda Gibson.